Shuffle algebras associated to surfaces: Abstract

 \section{Abstract}

 We consider the algebra of Hecke correspondences (elementary transformations at a single point) acting on the algebraic $K$--theory groups of the moduli spaces of stable sheaves on a smooth projective surface $S$.
-We derive quadratic relations between the Hecke correspondences, and identify the algebra they generate with a generalized shuffle algebra.
-This allows us to define a universal shuffle algebra, which conjecturally acts on the above-mentioned $K$--theory groups for any $S$, via a suitable specialization of parameters.
+We derive quadratic relations between the Hecke correspondences, and compare the algebra they generate with the Ding-Iohara-Miki algebra (at a suitable specialization of parameters), as well as with a generalized shuffle algebra.